 Tell us more about “The 31st of February”.

-Scott: That album was recorded at the criteria studios.
+Scott: That album was recorded at the Criteria studios.
 It made the top 100 on billboard.
-Dwayne and Greg joined the band after our first album, which is why they don’t appear on our only released record.
+Duane and Greg joined the band after our first album, which is why they don’t appear on our only released record.
 Greg and Duane joined the band after that album was complete.
-We did some demos for a second album, which was later released as Greg and Duane the early years.
-Those demos contained, among other things, the first recorded version of Melissa.
+We did some demos for a second album, which was later released as Greg and Duane “the early years”.
+Those demos contained, among other things, the first recorded version of “Melissa”.
 Vanguard, however, refused to give us a budget for the second album.
 I’m pretty sure someone lost their job over that.
-I’m not exactly sure how we got on the Vanguard record label, I should mention our producer was Bradley Schapiro, who went on to produce Wilson picket. someone must’ve known someone.
-I’m looking forward to reading the interview.
+I’m not exactly sure how we got on the Vanguard record label, I should mention our producer was Bradley Schapiro, who went on to produce Wilson Pickett.
+Someone must’ve known someone.

 Who were the members of the band and how did you guys come together?